krzysu/mashaclimbing/src/posts/2018-asia-travel/02-erawan.md

 published: true
 tags: ['travel']
 image: './02-erawan.jpg'
+seo: 'Watch video about Erawan Waterfalls in Thailand.
+Located in Erawan National Park, this amazing trail consists of 7 beautiful waterfalls.
+Perfect place to cool down after the heat of Bangkok and swim along with fishes.'
 ---

 The next stop of our Asian trip is Erawan Waterfalls.
 Located in Erawan National Park, this amazing trail consists of 7 beautiful waterfalls.
 Perfect place to cool down after the heat of Bangkok and swim along with fishes!